MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 #### A.B.C.
 Romanization notes

 When phonemes are realized differently as a result of morphophonological processes, this change is indicated in the romanization when the phoneme's place or manner of articulation changes.
-In practice, this means that the romanization will reflect nasal assimilation, phonetic gemination due to the velar fricative, as well as sibilant harmony, but it will not reflect voicing of voiceless obstruents.
+In practice, this means that the romanization will reflect nasal assimilation and sibilant harmony, but it will not reflect the voicing of fricatives.

-In the case of the velar fricative, it will be replaced with the symbol for the following segment's voiceless version.
-This is because otherwise, for example, /ikga/, pronounced [igga], would still be spelled ⟨ikga⟩, while /ixga/, also pronounced [igga], would be spelled ⟨igga⟩.
-In this example, by spelling it with ⟨k⟩ instead of ⟨g⟩, we avoid spelling homophones differently in the romanization.

 ### <a name="phonemic_analysis"></a>A.B.
 Phonemic analysis <a href="#table_of_contents">^</a>